 Yoonshin SongLecturer of Violin

-“A wonderfully talented violinist… [whose] sound and technique go well beyond her years,” Yoonshin Song was recently appointed concertmaster of the Detroit Symphony Orchestra.
-Winner of the Stradivarius International Violin Competition, Song has earned many prizes in other prestigious international competitions including the Lipizer (Italy), Henry Marteau (Germany), Wieniawski (Poland) and Ima Hogg (the United States).
+“A wonderfully talented violinist… [whose] sound and technique go well beyond her years,” Yoonshin Song is concertmaster of the Detroit Symphony Orchestra.
+Winner of the Stradivarius International Violin Competition, Song has earned many prizes in other prestigious international competitions including the Lipizer (Italy), Henry Marteau (Germany), Wieniawski (Poland), and Ima Hogg (the United States).
 In her native South Korea, she has won virtually all major national competitions.

 Song earned her master’s degree and graduate diploma under the tutelage of Donald Weilerstein at the New England Conservatory of Music, and completed the artist diploma and professional study programs at Manhattan School of Music, where she studied with Robert Mann and Glenn Dicterow.

 Song plays on a 1707 Vincenzo Ruggeri violin on loan to her by a generous sponsor in Michigan.